Duroxxigar/duroxxigar.github.io/_posts/2023-04-06-Godot-to-Unreal.md

 Overall, Unreal is a big engine that has all the bells and whistles.
 You don't have to master everything all at once.
 This is what trips people up most of the time.
 Each area of Unreal typically has a dedicated window and generally has all of the tools you need to use that area of the engine.
 Much like most software, 90% of what you see, you won't use.
 But when you do need it, it is quite nice to have.
 That isn't to say that it is a perfect piece of software by any means.
 It certainly has its own problems and drawbacks.
 My advice will always end up being the same, pick the tool that makes the most sense for you.

-Here are some really helpful resources for Unreal:
+Here are some really helpful resources for Unreal overall:

-[Tom Looman's Blog](https://www.tomlooman.com/?post_type=post) - Former Epic engineer and longtime user of Unreal.
+* [Tom Looman's Blog](https://www.tomlooman.com/?post_type=post) - Former Epic engineer and longtime user of Unreal.
 Was using 4 before it went public.
-[Laura's Blog](https://landelare.github.io/) - Very technical and practical engineer (definitely check out her C++ speedrun post).
+* [Laura's Blog](https://landelare.github.io/) - Very technical and practical engineer (definitely check out her C++ speedrun post).
-[Benui](https://benui.ca/) - Seriously, explore this site.
+* [Benui](https://benui.ca/) - Seriously, explore this site.
 It has a lot of good information on the UI side of Unreal, as well as what the community mostly uses to look up UPROPERTY and UFUNCTION specifiers, because Epic's docs on it is lame.
-[Common Issues in C++](https://tackytortoise.github.io/2022/06/24/common-slacker-issues.html) - Covers a lot of the most common things the community sees from beginners.
+* [Common Issues in C++](https://tackytortoise.github.io/2022/06/24/common-slacker-issues.html) - Covers a lot of the most common things the community sees from beginners.